 Even though my father-in-law declares in his charming New York accent that my Brined Turkey is “the best turkey ever,” I just wasn’t sure if I could deal this year with the over-sized stock pot filled with brine and a 16 pound bird.
 Last year, I nearly threw out my back lugging the pot around and the year before, 1/2 of the turkey brine poured out ALL over the floor when I tripped over it trying to answer the phone.
 I thought I would never do a brine again, but alas, it’s so delicious I can’t resist.
 Oh, the joys of the holidays!

-4. Place the turkey on a rack on a large plate or baking sheet and refrigerate uncovered, for 36 hours-2 days.
+- Place the turkey on a rack on a large plate or baking sheet and refrigerate uncovered, for 24-48 hours.